 The giant black walnut tree you said you planted with your dad still stands.
 I swear, every spring we think it’s died, but then it comes back and the walnuts feed those pesky red squirrels.
 I once asked the owner of a sawmill if the tree would be good for wood planks.
 He said a tree that old likely has nails deep in it from people posting signs, and the nails would damage his machinery.
 That and the fact that it’s been hit by lightning more than once will make it only useful for firewood.

 You clearly didn’t want to leave so we lingered.
-You told me how you forked hay down to the cows through the shoots, how the hay wasn’t bailed then, it was loose in heaps and how you had to climb those ladders and beams to get to the top.
+You told me how you forked hay down to the cows through the chutes, how the hay wasn’t bailed then, it was loose in heaps and how you had to climb those ladders and beams to get to the top.
 And then, for fun, you’d jump into the mow.

 You asked if you could bring your grandchildren for a visit, and I hoped you would.
 I’m still waiting.
 For now, though, I want you to know that I’m keeping your marbles and your St. Francis medal safe.